bmuschko/setup-kubeconform/README.md

 # setup-kubeconform

 A GitHub Action that sets up the commandline-based Kubernetes manifest validation tool [Kubeconform](https://github.com/yannh/kubeconform).
-The tool will be downloaded from the https://github.com/yannh/kubeconform/releases[releases page], installed, and added to the `PATH` environment variable automatically.
+The tool will be downloaded from the [releases page](https://github.com/yannh/kubeconform/releases), installed, and added to the `PATH` environment variable automatically.
 All operating systems and architectures are supported for released artifacts.

 ## Using the Action